Fuel duty rates

 |Natural gas||22.57 p/kg|

 Fuel duty – Recent history and future trends

-For petrol and diesel, fuel duty currently accounts for around 50% of the price at the pump (including VAT which is levied on the duty).
-Historically, fuel duty has been used both to raise general government revenues, and also (to a lesser extent) manage the level of car and van use for environmental reasons.
+For petrol and diesel, fuel duty accounts for around 50% of the price at the pump (including VAT which is levied on the duty).
+Historically, fuel duty has been used both to raise general government revenues, and also (to a lesser extent) to manage the level of car and van use for environmental reasons.

-As has been widely covered in the media, UK fuel tax is high by international standards rising steadily over the last 15 years.
-Between 1993 and 1999 there was a rapid increase with fuel duty increasing by 3% above inflation under the 'Fuel duty escalator’ designed to generate revenues and discourage people from using their cars.
+As has been widely covered in the media, UK fuel tax is high by international standards.
+Between 1993 and 1999 there was a rapid increase with fuel duty increasing by 3% above inflation under the 'Fuel duty escalator' designed to generate revenues and discourage people from using their cars.

 However, due to the economic downturn, a 'Fair fuel duty stabiliser' was introduced in 2011 to control fuel costs by avoiding automatic increases in fuel duty as long as oil prices remain high, with any increase only permitted when, and if, oil prices fall.